38 Weeks Pregnant

 - Water breaking.
 If you feel a trickle of water, it means the amniotic sac has ruptured and the fluid is leaking out.
 Labor usually starts pretty soon after a woman’s water breaks, so let your OB know if you get this 38 weeks pregnant symptom.

-At 38 weeks pregnant, inducing labor may be medically necessary if you have a complication such as preeclampsia or gestational diabetes, a uterine infection or a placental problem.
-Otherwise, if you’re 38 weeks pregnant with twins, or if you’re experiencing bleeding at 38 weeks pregnant, your doctor might say, “It’s time!”
+Yes!
+Babies tend to come on their own timeline, and sometimes that’s a couple of weeks early.
+But remember that at 38 weeks pregnant, you’re still technically “early term,” so don’t be in a rush to try to induce labor on your own.
+Baby usually needs a little more time on the inside.
+That said, at 38 weeks pregnant, inducing labor may be medically necessary if you have a complication such as preeclampsia or gestational diabetes, a uterine infection or a placental problem.
+If you’re 38 weeks pregnant with twins, or if you’re experiencing bleeding at 38 weeks pregnant, your doctor might say, “it’s time!”
 This can send any mom-to-be who thought she had two more weeks into a panic, but know that everything will be okay.
 We can never really be 100 percent ready (well, maybe you’re one of those women who makes it to week 42), and you and baby are in good hands while under the care of your OB and the pediatrician.

 Inside your 38 weeks pregnant belly, baby may have about an inch or so of hair already.
 Baby is slowly shedding that white goo on the skin (remember, that stuff called vernix caseosa?) but you might see some of it at birth.